English Opening: c6

 History and Notable Players

 It arises from the English Opening.
-Among the most prolific practitioners on the White side are Wolfgang Uhlmann (93 games), Normunds Miezis (83 games), Mikhail Gurevich (52 games).
-On the Black side, notable exponents include Aleksey Dreev (129 games), Antoaneta Stefanova (53 games), Eduard Meduna (52 games).
+Among the most prolific White practitioners are Wolfgang Uhlmann (93 games), Normunds Miezis (83 games), Mikhail Gurevich (52 games).
+Black-side regulars include Aleksey Dreev (129 games), Antoaneta Stefanova (53 games), Eduard Meduna (52 games).

 Main Lines and Variations